JPP/JSP Students Click Here to Login

 12) The Personality of the Therapist Counts

 Group Consultations: For group consultations, participants are divided into groups of no more than eight.
 Each group is led by the same Jungian psychoanalyst for the year.
-The group consultation time allows participants time and space to apply instructional materials to their clinical practice, personal experience, and the small group process.
-Members are expected to bring their own clinical work to the group for consultation.
+For JPP students, group consultation time allows participants time and space to apply instructional materials to their clinical practice, personal experience, and the small group process.
+JPP members are expected to bring their own clinical work to the group for consultation.
+JSP student group consultation will approach the application of analytical psychology taking into account student interests.

-Final Paper: Students are required to write a 30-page paper exploring an area of Analytical Psychotherapy that interests them.
-The final paper must be completed before a certificate is awarded.
+Final Paper: Students are required to write a 30-page paper exploring an area of Analytical Psychology of their choosing.

-JPP students are invited to participate in lively gatherings with analysts and analytic trainees in events such as the annual holiday party, wine & cheese receptions with presenting analysts, and other workshops and symposia offered by the Institute.
-Finally, students who graduate from the program are eligible for membership in the Professional Affiliates, an alumni association of the Jungian Psychotherapy Program (JPP) graduates.
+Students are invited to participate in lively gatherings with analysts and analytic trainees in events such as the annual holiday party, wine & cheese receptions with presenting analysts, and other workshops and symposia offered by the Institute.
+Finally, students who graduate from the program are eligible for membership in the Professional Affiliates, an alumni association of graduates.

 Tuition and Fees

-Tuition for the 2014-2016 JPP program is $3500 per year.
-At approximately 36 hours per quarter, this calculates to approximately $28 per class hour.
+Tuition for the 2016-2018 JPP/JSP program is $3575 per year.
+At approximately 36 hours per trimester, this calculates to approximately $33 per class hour.
 Payments are made the first month of each trimester at approximately $1200 per quarter.

 A $50 non-refundable fee must accompany the application materials.